-Those with dementia experience memory loss, confusion, difficulties with language, and problem-solving abilities that inhibit normal daily functioning.
+Those with dementia experience memory loss, confusion, difficulties with language, and problem-solving abilities that all interfere with normal daily functioning.
 The most common form of dementia is Alzheimer’s disease.

-Published in April 2020’s edition of American Academy of Neurology, people who primarily eat snack foods (i.e. cookies, cakes), processed meats, and starchy foods such as potatoes have a higher risk of dementia than individuals who consume foods from a diverse range of food groups.
+Published in April 2020’s edition of the American Academy of Neurology, people who mostly eat snack foods (i.e. cookies, cakes), processed meats, and starchy foods such as potatoes, have a higher risk of dementia than people who eat from a diverse range of food groups.

 Much like a diet of fruits, green leafy vegetables, whole grains, lean meats, nuts, and seeds are healthy for the brain, there are many foods that have the opposite effect.
 The chemicals in the foods we eat are stored throughout the body, including the brain and nervous system.